Among other changes, TimeTune 2.6.5 brings with it two significant improvements:

 The concept of atypical routines is introduced in the new onboarding tutorial as well.
 The idea is to make it clear that they should only be used in those situations where we cannot follow an ordinary weekly cycle.
 This could include professions like firemen, nurses, police, etc.

-The differentiation between routines conveys an implicit meaning and helps users understand the intended purpose for each type of routine 👍
+This differentiation between routines conveys an implicit meaning and helps users understand the intended purpose for each type of routine 👍

 TimeTune 2.6.5 will include the Chinese Traditional translation, made with the altruistic collaboration of several users of the app.

 We want to take this opportunity to thank each and every one of the users who collaborate with us in the translations.
-Your help is truly appreciated.

 The new version is a big improvement on the overall experience of the app.
 Many users, old and new, will benefit from the new changes.

-That being said, there are many things left to refine.
+However, there are many things left to refine.
 We still have a lot of work to do 👷♀️

 But we hope you like the new additions.
 Let us know what you think.